kbase/groups/README.md

     * Cache results
   * Cache results of catalog service queries
 * Usability
-  * Endpoint for getting all requests targeted at groups I administrate
-    * Currently I have to go group by group
   * Text search - need product team feedback
     * In an ideal world this would be added to search but...
   * Hide groups?
 Since we can't delete groups we'll wind up with a bunch of crap in the groups